gotchoices/ChipNet/doc/discovery.md

 A link identifies a directed edge (e.g. tally in MyCHIPs), between nodes.
 Note that there may be multiple links that lead to and from the same node.
 This is unrelated to a communications link.

-## Anode

-An anode in this protocol is a description of node in terms of the pair of intersecting links.
-For instance, if links L1 and L2 both connect to node N1, node N1's anode can be visualized as "L1-L2".
-An anode for describing a node at the end of a chain might look like "L5-".  "-L1" for describing the beginning.
-Note that the scheme used here, using the dash, is not part of the definition.
-All that is important is that it comprises an ordered pair of link (or nonce) identifiers.

 ## Nonces & Transaction IDs

 A nonce, for the purpose of this library, is an anonymized (hashed and salted) link identifier.
 Each query has a Transaction ID, which is a cryptographically random salt used to generate the hashed nonce, which acts as a surrogate identifier for participants in the transaction.
 The nonce is produced by getting the base64 encoding of the SHA-256 hash of the link prepended to the Transaction ID.